TinkerMill/workshop-ess-alexa-controlled-device/docs/1_local_dev_env.md

 1. [Download](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) the SiLabs CP210x driver for your version of macOS

-1. Run the installer and take all the defaults
+1. Run the installer and take all the defaults, go slowly through the prompts because:

-   :exclamation: For newer versions of macOS, you may have to go into *System Preferences->Security & Privacy->General* and click to allow the driver to have access
+   :exclamation: For newer versions of macOS, you may have to go into *System Preferences->Security & Privacy->General* and click to allow the driver to have access.

-1. Open a terminal and lis the current devices:
+1. Open a terminal and list the current devices:

    ```bash
    $ ls /dev/cu.*